 Our short-term incentive program, or STIP, is designed primarily to reward achievement of our annual operating plan and is payable in the form of annual cash bonuses.
-The STIP is provided for and administered under our stock and annual incentive plan, which was approved by our shareholders.
-The amount payable each year is based on the extent to which certain pre-established performance goals are achieved during the year and is "variable" because the company must achieve certain performance goals established by the Compensation Committee for the executive officers to receive an annual incentive bonus.
-This short-term incentive program is designed to motivate our executive officers to continuously improve company performance.
+The STIP is provided for and administered under the Plan, which was approved by our shareholders.
+The amount payable each year is based on the extent to which certain preestablished performance goals are achieved during the year and is "variable" because the Company must achieve certain performance goals established by the Compensation Committee for the executive officers to receive an annual incentive bonus, with the amount of bonus based on the extent to which the goals are achieved.
+The short-term incentive program is designed to motivate our executive officers to continuously improve Company performance by requiring a year-over-year improvement in the performance metric to receive a payout under the STIP.
 The program aligns a portion of executive compensation with key business and financial targets and, as a result, provides a valuable link between compensation and creation of shareholder value.
-Due to its variable nature, and because in any given year bonuses have the potential to make up a significant portion of an executive officer's total compensation, the bonus program provides an important incentive tool to achieve our annual performance objectives.
+Due to its variable nature, and because in any given year short term incentives have the potential to make up a significant portion of an executive officer's total compensation, the STIP program provides an important incentive tool to achieve our annual performance objectives.

 HSNi awards annual bonuses based primarily on the achievement of specific financial performance goals.
-According to our stock and annual incentive plan, performance goals may be based on a wide variety of business metrics.
-The Compensation Committee has determined that the annual performance bonus for our NEOs (other than the CEO) will be based on Adjusted EBITDA and individual performance.
+Under the Plan, performance goals may be based on a wide variety of business metrics.
+The Compensation Committee has determined that the annual performance bonus for our NEOs (other than the CEO) will be based 80% on Adjusted EBITDA and 20% on individual performance.
 For our CEO, the annual performance bonus will be based entirely on Adjusted EBITDA.
-For purposes of this program, Adjusted EBITDA is defined as operating income according to the company's consolidated statement of operations excluding, if applicable: (1) stock-based compensation expense, (2) amortization of intangible assets, (3) depreciation and related gains and losses on asset dispositions, (4) goodwill, long-lived asset and intangible asset impairments, (5) pro forma adjustments for significant acquisitions, and (6) other significant items.
+For purposes of this program, Adjusted EBITDA is defined as operating income according to the Company's consolidated statement of operations excluding, if applicable: (1) stock-based compensation expense, (2) amortization of intangible assets, (3) depreciation and related gains and losses on asset dispositions, (4) goodwill, long-lived asset and intangible asset impairments, (5) pro forma adjustments for significant acquisitions, and (6) other significant items.
+Significant items may vary from period to period but typically are items that are both significant in amount and were either unexpected or unplanned.

 The Compensation Committee determined this performance metric was appropriate since most executives have influence over Adjusted EBITDA.
 For the NEOs, individual performance is also based, in part, on achievement of the Adjusted EBITDA target established by the Compensation Committee.
 Notwithstanding the extent to which HSNi achieves the Adjusted EBITDA target, all payments under the STIP are subject to the ability of the Compensation Committee to exercise negative discretion and adjust the STIP amounts downward.